fenio/pv-mounter/README.md

 # pv-mounter

-A `kubectl` plugin to mount PVC locally using sshfs.
+A tool to locally mount k8s PVCs using sshfs.

+Might be used as `kubectl` plugin.

 ## Quick Start